-Couple accused of faking baby’s birth, death in charity scam
+Couple accused of faking baby’s birth, death to scam gifts

 FRIEDENS, Pa.
 (AP) - A Pennsylvania couple is accused of faking the birth and death of a baby to obtain more than $600 in donations and gifts from friends and family.

-State police on Thursday charged Geoffrey and Kaycee Lang with theft by deception, theft by unlawful taking or disposition and receiving stolen property.
+State police on Thursday charged Geoffrey and Kaycee Lang with theft by deception and receiving stolen property.

-Authorities say the couple posted a photo on Facebook of the baby, who they said was born on July 3, but died hours later.
+Authorities say the couple posted a photo on Facebook of a baby.
+They said the child was born July 3 but died hours later.
 Authorities say the photo matched the appearance of a “newborn look-a-like baby doll” that was found in their Somerset County home.

 A GoFundMe account was established.
 The couple also had a baby shower in May.